Seeking YouTube Fame, A Teenager Kills Her Boyfriend

 Narcissism competition for the "Zuckerberg church" (Score:2)

 And the sheriff doesn't understand?
-(Score:5, Insightful)
+(Score:4, Insightful)

 I just don't understand the younger generation